 Our IB teachers incorporate these attributes in each lesson and foster them in each of our students.

 A perfectly balanced and academically rigorous curriculum.

-IB core elements:
+IBDP core elements:

 - Theory of knowledge.
 Students reflect on the nature of knowledge and how we know what we claim to know.

 - Extended essays.
 Independent, self-directed research, culminating in a 4,000-word paper.

 - Creativity, activity, and service (CAS).
 Students complete a project related to these three concepts.